Social Data Science

 • Why not run experiments for everything?

-• Cannot randomly assign many social conditions
+• Feasibility: cannot randomly assign many social conditions

-• Harm, consent, fairness
+• Ethical considerations: Harm, consent, fairness

 • This creates selection bias